Thoko14/TrueNAS-Scale-Locking/README.md

 # TrueNAS Dataset Manager

 ## Overview
 The TrueNAS Dataset Manager is a Python-based GUI application for managing TrueNAS Scale datasets.
-It simplifies locking, unlocking, and checking the status of datasets and provides additional features such as server reboot/shutdown and viewing system performance metrics.
+It simplifies locking, unlocking, and checking the status of datasets and provides additional features such as server reboot/shutdown.

 ## Features
 - **Lock and Unlock Datasets:** Secure datasets with encryption or make them accessible when needed.